 Stanford University Press—or at least, the idea of it—was born in Bloomington, Indiana.
 It was there in 1891 that Leland and Jane Stanford offered the presidency of their new university to David Starr Jordan, who, before accepting the post, drew up a memo of understanding for the Stanfords’ approval.
 “Before the selection of the faculty,” Jordan wrote, “I should like your assent to the following propositions.”
 There were four; the first three addressed student admission standards, the balance between theoretical and applied learning, and faculty needs.
 The fourth and final proposition reads in full: “That provision be made for the publication of the results of any important research on the part of professors, or advanced students.
 Such papers may be issued from time to time as ‘Memoirs of the Leland Stanford Junior University.’”

 In the decades to come, a continued emphasis on exacting editorial standards became increasingly central to the Press’ character.
-When Grant Barnes took over as director in 1983 he was charged with expanding the Press’ publishing program, particularly into the humanities and literary studies.
-To this end he hired a number of talented acquisitions editors, including Helen Tartar who published prominent theorists and notable translations from European thinkers of the first rank—Jacques Derrida, Hélène Cixous, and Jean-Luc Nancy among them.
-Her acquisitions established SUP as the preeminent English-language publisher in the field of critical theory.
+When Grant Barnes took over as director in 1983, he was charged with expanding the Press’ publishing program, particularly into the humanities and literary studies.
+SUP became the preeminent English-language publisher in the field of critical theory, publishing prominent theorists and notable translations from European thinkers of the first rank—Jacques Derrida, Hélène Cixous, and Jean-Luc Nancy among them.
 A noted political science editor himself, Barnes acquired a number of important titles in political and social theory, including books by noted British sociologist Anthony Giddens and translations of such influential thinkers as Pierre Bourdieu.
-Meanwhile Norris Pope, who would assume the directorship in 1992, championed a Latin American history list that garnered an unprecedented number of academic prizes and awards.

-During his time as director, Burn’s remit was to sustain the Press’ reputation for publishing works of outstanding scholarship in the humanities, to continue the growth of its position in the social sciences, to strengthen university ties, and to weather the looming recession.
+During his time as director, Burn’s remit was to sustain the Press’ reputation for publishing works of outstanding scholarship in the humanities, to continue the growth of its position in the social sciences, and to strengthen university ties.
 In pursuit of these ends, SUP expanded its title list to encompass business, economics, sociology, law, security studies, and Middle East studies.
 This expansion, which closely mirrored Stanford University’s own areas of expertise, laid the groundwork for more direct faculty-press collaboration, and in the ensuing years would furnish the Press with a bevy of successful titles and series.
-Notable acquisitions during this period included the launch of a 12-volume Pritzker Edition of The Zohar (a series which will be complete in 2016).
+Notable acquisitions during this period included the launch of the 12-volume Pritzker Edition of the Zohar.